How Can I Stop My Psoriasis From Spreading?

 But when psoriasis is extensive enough, we may opt for systemic medications like methotrexate or cyclosporine.

 More recently, we’ve used medications called biologics (which are synthetic but human-derived products) to treat psoriasis as well as psoriatic arthritis.
-They are injected into the skin and alter the inflammatory reaction that causes psoriasis.
+They are either injected into the skin, through the veins, or taken orally and alter the inflammatory reaction that causes psoriasis.